scferro/scferro.github.io/_projects/(09) ml_path_finding.md

 name: Obstacle Detection from RGB Video Using a Neural Network
 tools: [Deep Learning, PyTorch, Neural Networks, Path Planning, Image Segmentation]
 image: https://scferro.github.io/assets/dl_out_sample6.png
-description: Created a neural network for detecting obstacles using RGB cameras mounted on a mobile robot.
+description: Created a neural network for detecting obstacles using an RGB camera mounted on a mobile robot.
 ---

 # Image Segmentation and Obstacle Detection from RGB Video Using a Neural Network